konklone/tmcw.github.com/_posts/2012-06-04-the-module-pattern.md

         count++;
     }

-    // Now you make the descision of the set of methods on t.
+    // Now you make the decision of the set of methods on t.
     // These have access to all of the scoped variables as well. t.talk = function(x) {
         alert(x);